unseenservant/Book-of-Nede/wiki/Game/Gamemastering/Story/Chapter 2 - Mistmen of Heinburg/Chapter_2.md

 For **Xardox** knew of and aided in the retrieval of, **The Book of Nede** from a catacomb deep in the sweltering underdark.
 For **Schlecter Stein**, this was proof that **Zh'Ash** was approving of him - and for **Xardox** this was proof that the Underdark could be raided successfully by surface dwellers.

 With **The Book of Nede**, **Schlecter Stein** set into motion the events of Chapter 1, the ritual that impregnated Lysanne Montagu; and embodied **Zh'Ash** himself into flesh.
+In the months leading up to Lysanne's birth, **Schlecter Stein** had been forging ahead on his plans to unleash **Zh'Ash** himself into the world.
+His cult -- his society -- would lead a revolution in the name of **Zh'Ash**; bringing the Elder God in his true form to the world.
+Such a thing would only be accepted if the people of the world had something *greater* to fear that **Zh'Ash** could save them from.
+So, he conjured forth a Leukodaemon; and entered into an arrangement with it.
+It would be given nearly free reign to spread death and pestilence throughout the land and claim all the souls that perished from its virulence.
+In exchange, it would teach **Schlecter Stein** to understand Disease and this most terrible plague that it brought -- a Shang illness called by some "The Black Death".
+Then by the time this plague had spread far and wide, the baby would come to term & they would venture forth using another ancient tome **The Tablet of Asthenia** to penetrate into the depths of Skelgrav and release their lord into the world. **Schlecter Stein** would be a hero to both his god & to the world for bringing about an end to the plague.

-...
-Now Lysanne is dead, the babe Elder God missing, and **Schlecter Stein**'s most devout servants perished in the north.
-So what's a devoted cultist of the Lord of Rot to do - but engineer the sacrifice of an entire Country to force **Zh'Ash** himself to manifest.
-Using his knowledge of the Occult, he has reverse engineered the Skelgrav unravelling ritual, that will unbind **Zh'Ash** from his mortal flesh, enabling the Lord of Rot to walk the earth in his true form.
-What's even more terrifying, **Schlecter Stein** has improved upon the ritual - no longer requiring **Zh'Ash** to be present - simply enough dead by Plague will work.
+However, Lysanne is now dead, the babe Elder God missing, and **Schlecter Stein**'s most devout servants perished in the north.
+So what's a devoted cultist of the Lord of Rot to do - he must retrieve the baby and **The Book of Nede** or else all shall be lost and his plans will crumble.

-So to facilitate this exercise in death, he has called up from the depths a Leukodaemon **Tabes, Power of Decay**.
-Through his alliance with **Tabes**, they have been calling other Leukodaemons up, and infecting Fjenst with the Black Plague of **Shang**.
+To that end he has been tracking the **The Key** and scrying on the Party.
+He has learned they are ignorant of the child's heritage & not prone to heroics.
+Without the **The Babe** there will be no one who can control the Leukodaemons pestilence.
+But **Zh'Ash** it seems, has brought them to him -- for they have come to the city without prodding or provocation to aid one of their own and are poking around searching for his cult.
+He will lure them, the baby and the **Book of Nede** right to him, kill them and set himself back on track.

 ## Story